-"I was going through a financial battle in my early Christian life" (the late Pastor said), "and as I met a brother, I explained my position to him, thinking that he could help me."
+"I was going through a financial battle in my early Christian life (the late Pastor said), and, as I met a brother, I explained my position to him, thinking that he could help me."
 He said, "I was in the same position one time.
 I trusted the Lord for a deliverance but did not receive any."
-Well, that was very discouraging to someone S234R WAVERING FAITH-HINDERS VICTORY 11/24/21 5. going through the same battle.
-However, God enabled me to go through with trusting Him, and I proved that He was ever true, (even when everyone else was false).
+Well, that was very discouraging to someone going through the same battle.
+"However, God enabled me to go through with trusting Him, and we proved that He was ever true," (even when everyone else was false).

 (In the case of King Saul) he told them to bring to him the peace offering and the burnt offering.
-He offered the sacrifice, and said, "What else could I do?"
-"I had to do something."
-How often we may say that?
-Well, we must do the right thing, which is to hold absolutely steadfast, whatever comes (and not use our own self effort.)
+He offered the sacrifice, and said, "What else could I do?
+I had to do something.
+"How often we may say that?
+Well, we must do the right thing', which is to hold absolutely steadfast, whatever comes" (and not use our own self effort.)

-"And it came to pass that as soon as Saul had made end of an offering (a burnt offering), behold, Samuel came."
-(1 Sam.13:10).
+"And it came to pass that as soon as Saul had made end of an offering (a burnt offering), behold, Samuel came."(1 Sam.13:10).